openvcloud/docs/docs/Monitoring/Health/Health.md

 <a id="workers"></a>
 ### Workers
-- **workerstatus_check.py** monitors the workers checking if they report back, on regular basis, to their agent for new tasks
+- **workerstatus_check.py** monitors the workers, checking if they report back on regular basis report to their agent for new tasks

+<a id="ovc-transition-states"></a>
+### OVC resources
+- **transition_check.py** recover OVC objects stuck in transition states.
+Applied to nodes, virtual machines, cloudspaces, accounts, disks.
+Logic of the healthcheck can be found [here](SelfhealTransitionStates.md).